PROmoting the next GENeration of Researchers (PROGENY)

 PROGENY is conducted by ASHA's Academic Affairs and Research Education Unit and ASHA's Research and Scientific Affairs Committee (RSAC).

-PROGENY is open to all undergraduates who are first authors on poster presentations at ASHA Convention.
+PROGENY is open to all undergraduates who are first authors, at the time of submission, on poster presentations at ASHA Convention.
 Each participating author is paired with a faculty researcher having relevant expertise.

 View past participants.

 Established scientists visit each student's poster during its regularly scheduled poster presentation session.
 Each student should be prepared to discuss their poster with the faculty researcher (e.g., describe the experimental question, the dependent and independent variables, implications of the findings and future research directions).
 The scientist selected to talk with the student is asked to engage in discussions about the student's research project and to provide information about academic and research career options in the discipline.
 Scientists are encouraged to also invite a PhD student in his or her lab to also visit the undergraduate student's poster.
 The interaction between these young scientists and PhD students can help to provide a model of the progression one undergoes while pursuing a research career.
 The list of all undergraduate participants in the PROGENY program is disseminated widely to encourage other Convention attendees to visit the posters and talk with these talented undergraduates.